 Aside from image and our perceptions of comfort, a deciding factor in choosing an undershirt style is whether we seek full coverage or partial coverage.

-And if you like full coverage around your neck, the muscle shirt obliges.
-The muscle shirt does fill out the torso and, if properly maintained, keeps its full body shape.
+And, if you like full coverage around your neck, the muscle shirt obliges.
+It fills out the torso and, if properly maintained, keeps its full body shape.

 This coverage helps provide a nice pallet for a good dress shirt for professional wear.

-If you fall into the partial coverage camp, a muscle shirt really doesn’t measure up because, except for the lack of sleeves, it’s “another” crew neck T. Its distinctiveness is its lack of sleeves.
+If you fall into the partial coverage camp, a muscle shirt doesn’t measure up because, aside from the lack of sleeves, it’s “another” crew neck T. What sets it apart is its lack of sleeves.

 This means that you can throw your arms in the air without fear of pulling or tearing the shirt.
-This also avoids the crew neck problem of having sleeves “ride up” as the shirt ages or your body movement gains momentum.
+You’ll also bypass the crew neck problem of having sleeves “ride up” as the shirt ages, or as you move.

-The lack of sleeves provides a little more cooling in warm weather.
+The lack of sleeves also offers a little more cooling in warm weather.

-In short, what the muscle shirt lacks in distinctiveness it makes up for in being simple and functional.
+In short, what the muscle shirt lacks in uniqueness, it makes up for in its simplicity and functionality.

-Some might think the shape of the muscle shirt looks unfinished.
-That’s the point: the sleeves are deliberately missing.
+Though some might think the shape of the muscle shirt looks unfinished, that’s the point: the sleeves are deliberately missing.